Stephen-Gates/report-gallery/docs/questions.md

 1. [What IT Components do we have?][inventory], what are their properties, and who manages them?
 1. [Where are IT Components located?][location-it-component-location]
-1. What technology implements an application?
-IT Component matrix with Application children or data flow or free draw
+1. What technology implements an application? <!--IT Component matrix with Application children or data flow or free draw -->
 1. [How is the technology portfolio planned to evolve year by year?](/matrix/it-component-matrix-reports/#time-technical-stack)
     1. [What is the technology roadmap?][roadmap-it-component]
     1. [What projects are implementing the technology roadmap?][roadmap-project]